PhilDL/remix-gospel-stack/README.md

   - [`webapp`](https://github.com/PhilDL/react-router-gospel-stack/tree/main/apps/webapp): the [React Router](https://reactrouter.com) app in ESM.
 - `packages` Folder containing examples
   - [`ui`](https://github.com/PhilDL/react-router-gospel-stack/tree/main/packages/ui): a React UI package example powered by [shadcn/ui](https://ui.shadcn.com/).
 Some example components and shadcn/ui Tailwind config exported as Tailwind plugin and preset.
   - [`database`](https://github.com/PhilDL/react-router-gospel-stack/tree/main/packages/database): a [Prisma](https://prisma.io) wrapper ready to be used in other packages, or apps.
 Bundled with [tsup](https://tsup.egoist.dev/).
-Can be PostgreSQL or SQLite // Litefs dependening of what you choose during installation.
+Can be PostgreSQL or SQLite (Turso) depending on what you choose during installation.
   - [`business`](https://github.com/PhilDL/react-router-gospel-stack/tree/main/packages/business): an example package using the Prisma `database` as a dependency and using a _repository pattern_ like example.
   - [`internal-nobuild`](https://github.com/PhilDL/react-router-gospel-stack/tree/main/packages/internal-nobuild): an example package that is pure TypeScript with no build steps.
 The `main` entrypoint to the package is directly `src/index.ts`.
 React Router takes care of compiling with its own build step (with esbuild).
 This packages also contains unit test with Vitest.
     React Router uses `tsconfig.json` paths to reference to that project and its types. _I would recommend these types of **internal** packages when you don't plan on publishing the package._